gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 ### 🌱 A smarter way to store multiple values

-If we list all the monthly expense values separated by commas and assign them to a single variable, Python stores them as a **collection** of multiple data points.
+If we declare all the monthly expense values separated by commas and assign them to a single variable, Python stores them as a **collection** of multiple data points.

 Here’s how it looks: